Cue the clotted cream, jam and butter – this is where to go for the best scones in Singapore.

 Freshly Baked by Le Bijoux, #01-11, 321 Alexandra Road, Singapore 159971, also available on GrabFood

 After a day of retail therapy, The Providore is where you can catch your breath, dump your bags and chill out with a cup of chai and some delectable scones.
-These buttermilk pastries are served with jam and vanilla millefeuille – a sweet, sweet way to refuel at midday!
+Check out the fruit scones for a sweet, sweet way to refuel at midday!

 The Providore, multiple locations including Mandarin Gallery, Raffles Place and Downtown Gallery, also available online